joinnextblock/observatory-website/index.md

 title: Observatory
 ---

-# The Observatory: Frequently Asked Questions
+# NextBlock City: Observatory F.A.Q.

 ## What is the Observatory?